edufierro/BigDataProject/README.md

 - Make sure that the file path is same as the data file.
 - Fire up pyspark2.
 - Run one by one the code in the hypothesis_testing.py script.

+# Steps to produce the visualization using ipython notebook

+- The code to produce the visualizations for both crime data and poverty data is there in the repo.
+- Open the code and you can choose the option restart-run all to produce the graphs.
+Make sure that the file path is same where the 20 csv files are located.
+- the ipython notebook is "census_analysis.ipynb"